 Whenever a firefighter/firefighter-paramedic is assigned to an Acting Lieutenant/Lieutenant-Paramedic position for an eight (8) hour shift or more, that firefighter/firefighter-paramedic shall be paid additional compensation.
-Said compensation, for that eight (8) hour shift or more, shall be the hourly difference between the straight time hourly rate of the firefighter's/firefighter-paramedic's regular salary and the straight time hourly rate of the Lieutenant's/Lieutenant-Paramedic's salary for all hours worked in the acting Lieutenant/Lieutenant-Paramedic position.
+Said compensation, for that eight (8) hour shift or more, shall be the hourly difference between the straight time hourly rate of the firefighter's/firefighter-paramedic's regular salary and the straight time hourly rate of the Lieutenant's/Lieutenant-Paramedic position.